Tosashimizu, Kōchi: Government

 Tosashimizu has a mayor-council form of government with a directly elected mayor and a unicameral city council of 12 members.
 Tosashimizu contributes one member to the Kōchi Prefectural Assembly.
 In terms of national politics, the city is part of Kōchi 2nd district of the lower house of the Diet of Japan.

 Tosashimizu is the only city on Shikoku island that hosts a Japan Air Self-Defense Force (ASDF) base.

 Economy

 The largest industry is fishing, especially deep-sea fishing.
-Sōdabushi, locally called mejikabushi, is one of the main seafood produce in the area with a market share of approximately 70%.
-It uses sōdagatsuo (frigate mackerel) and is manufactured using a similar process to katsuobushi.
-The local fishermen's union registered their catch of blue mackerel Scomber australasicus as "Tosano shimizusaba", or blue mackerel of Shimizu, Tosa.
+Sōdabushi (宗田節), locally called mejikabushi (メジカ節), is one of the main seafood produce in the area with a market share of approximately 70%.
+It uses sōdagatsuo (ソウダガツオ) and is manufactured using a similar process to katsuobushi (鰹節).

+The local fishermen's union has registered the brand name/designation of origin "Tosa no Shimizu-saba" (土佐の清水さば, lit. 'blue mackerel of Shimizu, Tosa') for the blue mackerel (ゴマサバ, gomasaba) that they catch locally.

 Osaka Aquarium Kaiyukan has a branch in Tosashimizu, and Osaka Aquarium Biological Research Institute of Iburi Center (OBIC) provides one third of those marine animals displayed at the aquarium in Osaka.
 The center conducts scientific studies at its facility including a 1,600 ton tank.

 Education

-Tosashimizu has six public elementary schools and one public middle school operated by the city government, and one public high school operated by the Kōchi Prefectural Board of Education.
+Tosashimizu has two public elementary schools and one public middle school operated by the city government, and one public high school operated by the Kōchi Prefectural Board of Education.